-The amount of funds for the College Success and Access Academy Program is \$100,000.
-The Kids Hope Alliance intends to enter into one or more contracts with Contractors serving students from all of the following schools: Englewood, Sandalwood, Lee, Jackson, Raines, Ribault and Westside.
+The amount of funds for the College Success Intensive Bootcamp Program is \$100,000.
+The Kids Hope Alliance intends to enter into one or more contracts with Contractors agreeing to serve currently enrolled Duval County public school at-hope students, at up to seven high school sites selected in partnership with KHA and DCPS, based on identified student need and opportunity supported by DCPS student outcome data and school site availability/partnership.
 KHA may award one contract for bootcamps serving students at all seven targeted high schools, or may make multiple awards, in KHA's sole discretion, based on the evaluation criteria described in this RFP.

-Program: College Success and Access Academy
+Program: College Success Intensive Bootcamp